 Women with epilepsy can safely choose to breastfeed, and the use of antiepileptic medications while breastfeeding does not pose significant additional risks.
-All the AEDs are excreted in breast milk, but for most, only in low to very low concentrations, so there is no reason why mothers taking AEDs should not breast feed.
-Overall, breastfeeding is correlated with positive health benefits for baby and mother, but if you experience breast feeding challenges, sleep deprivation and exhaustion may become problematic for the mother.
+All the antiepileptic medications are excreted in breast milk, but for most, only in low to very low concentrations, so there is no reason why mothers taking these medications should not breast feed.
+Overall, breastfeeding is correlated with positive health benefits for baby and mother, but if you experience breast feeding challenges, sleep deprivation and exhaustion it may become problematic.

-The neurologist or obstetrician will explain more detail in relation to breastfeeding whilst on antiepileptic medication ahead of time.
+The neurologist, obstetrician or midwife will explain more detail in relation to breastfeeding whilst on antiepileptic medication ahead of time.
 They may recommend taking the medication after a feed.
 Sometimes a change in medication is recommended.

 MotherSafe is a good resource for this information http://www.mothersafe.org.au/